monokrome/vim-user-configuration/README.md

 are interested in using this - please install pathogen by following the documentation [here](https://github.com/tpope/vim-pathogen).

-After installing pathogen, I usually do the follow - as I prefer to avoid having a .vimrc file completely:
+After installing pathogen, I usually do the following - as I prefer to avoid having a .vimrc file completely:

     mkdir -p ~/.vim/plugin
     echo "call pathogen#infect()" > ~/.vimrc